Inspiration and Ideas reports are provided as part of the evaluation programme.

 The South East Partnership (SEP) supports people with multiple and complex needs who have previously not engaged well with services across Brighton and Hove, Eastbourne and Hastings.
 This case study explores the role of specialist workers supporting women with multiple needs and how they are tackling systemic barriers.
 It includes learning from the South East on the pros and cons of recruiting health professionals into these roles and concludes with an extended example illustrating the impact of their work.

 This case study looks at the Housing First model adopted by Fulfilling Lives in Islington and Camden (FLIC).
 It looks at how the initiative has been set-up and delivered, and the emerging lessons learnt to date.
+In developing this paper the evaluation team spoke to three FLIC team members, including their private-rented sector access officer, a landlord who provides accommodation for the scheme and a beneficiary who has been housed through the Housing First approach.

 - Involving people with lived experience: A case study of the VOICES partnership, Stoke on Trent (604.6 KiB)